Sammy-Maldonado/CRUD-Aws-Serveless-DynamoDB-LAS-NodeJS/README.md

 This template does not include any kind of persistence (database).
 For more advanced examples, check out the [serverless/examples repository](https://github.com/serverless/examples/) which includes Typescript, Mongo, DynamoDB and other examples.

+The serverless.yml file is not included, so you will need to create it as a separate file and set up the corresponding services with your AWS credentials.

 ## Usage

 ### Deployment